An Act to consolidate and amend the law relating to the allowance of interest in certain cases.

 (3) It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint.

-3.Power of court to allow Interest.- (1) In any proceeding for the recovery of any debt or damage or in any proceedings in which a claim for interest in respect of any debt or damages already paid is made, the court may, if it thinks fit , allow interest to the person entitled to the debt or damages or to the person making such claim, as the case may be, at a rate not exceeding the current rate of interest, for the whole or part of the following period, that is to say ;-
+(1) In any proceeding for the recovery of any debt or damage or in any proceedings in which a claim for interest in respect of any debt or damages already paid is made, the court may, if it thinks fit , allow interest to the person entitled to the debt or damages or to the person making such claim, as the case may be, at a rate not exceeding the current rate of interest, for the whole or part of the following period, that is to say;-

 (a) If the proceedings relate to a debt payable by virtue of a written instrument at a certain time ,then from the date when the debt is payable to the date of institution of the proceedings;

-(i) the compensation recoverable for the dishonour of a bill of exchange, promissory note or cheque, as defined in the Negotiable instrument Act, 1881: or
+(i) The compensation recoverable for the dishonor of a bill of exchange, promissory note or cheque, as defined in the Negotiable instrument Act, 1881: or

 (2) Notwithstanding as aforesaid, and without prejudice to the generality of the provisions of sub-section (1), the court shall, in each of the following cases, allow interest from the date specified below to the date of institution of the proceedings at such rate as the court may consider reasonable, unless the Court is satisfied that there are special reasons why interest should not be allowed, namely;-